1 Introduction topenlarge

 This bone is then secured to the prepared distal clavicle with a lag screw.

-A tight rope is only indicated when the there is a partial rupture of the ligament.
+A coracoclavicular rope repair is only indicated when there is a partial rupture of the ligament.

 4 Suture anchor topenlarge